Larkinabout/fvtt-custom-dnd5e/README.md

 - **Hover-to-open palettes:** Hovering over the Status Effects or Movement Actions buttons opens the palette automatically.
 - **Button styling:** Enhanced visual feedback for status effect icons and control buttons.
 - **Fixed HUD size:** The Token HUD maintains a consistent size on screen regardless of the canvas zoom level.
+- **Customisable size:** Adjust the overall HUD scale and the number of status-effect rows and columns.

 <p align="right">(<a href="#custom-dd-5e">back to top</a>)</p>